-DPMI, a wholly owned subsidiary, operates a refit and maintenance facility in Richmond, British Columbia.
-The company commenced operations on July 1, 2003.
-DPMI provides services to BC Ferries as well as to third parties.
+DPMI operates a refit and maintenance facility in Richmond, British Columbia.
+The company commenced operations as a subsidiary on July 1, 2003.
+The results of the year ended March 31, 2004 reflect additional costs incurred in transitioning from a business unit of the Company to a separate legal entity.